juniorRubyist/addNumbers/README.md

 # addNumbers
-This is a demonstration on how to use Ruby returns.
+This is a demonstration on how to use Ruby loops in the syntax of `x.times`.